preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 For more information about the action button block, see: :doc:`Action button block </blocks/button-link/index>`

-For more information about anchor navigation, see:see: :doc:`Anchor navigation block </blocks/anchor-navigation/index>
+For more information about anchor navigation, see: :doc:`Anchor navigation block </blocks/anchor-navigation/index>`

 Using machine translation
 ---------------------------